Applying with an international degree

 • 1 September (2026): your application will not be completed until the final certified photocopies are provided.
 The sooner the documents are provided, the sooner your application file will be completed.

-Accepting an offer for a place in the PCPT specialisation after your participation in the selection procedure does not mean you have finalised your enrolment.
+Accepting your place for the PCPT specialisation after your participation in the selection procedure does not mean you have finalised your enrolment.
 Make sure to have completed all steps in the admission procedure in time in order to meet the formal admission requirements as well.

 If you have not been selected (after placement on the waiting list), you are not able to start the PCPT Master specialisation.
 In that case, you have the following options: